 Typically there are three places to locate internships:

 - Your Advisor - Your advisor or major professor often receives calls from the local community about internships.
-He or she may be able to help you locate one.

 - Your Network - In the past, students have used their own network of contacts to either create or inquire about internship possibilities.